onflow/flow/docs/content/flow-token/available-wallets.md

 - [NuFi](https://nu.fi/) is a non-custodial wallet with NFT, staking and Ledger support
 - [Lilico](https://lilico.app/) is a non-custodial web wallet focused on NFTs
 - [Finoa](https://www.finoa.io/flow/) offers a institutional-grade custodial wallet
+- [Flipper](https://flipper.org) is a non-custodial browser extension wallet

 # How Tos